imclab/P2pCore/readme.md

     ./run timur.p2pCore.RelayStress

-The [RelayStress](blob/master/src/RelayStress.scala) class has about 25 lines of code.
+The [RelayStress](blob/master/src/RelayStress.scala) class implements three methods in about 25 lines of code.
 RelayStress uses a relayed communication path, just like RelayBase.
-Two clients match by asking the relay server to connect them with another instance by the same advertised name 'RelayStress'.
+Two clients match by asking the relay server to connect them with another instance of the same advertised name 'RelayStress'.
 When you see this in the console, then all 5000 data elements have been send and 5000 data elements from the other instance have been received:

     RelayStress relaySocket.getLocalPort=51626 relayServer=109.74.203.226 relayPort=18771
     RelayStress receiveHandler send encrypted initialMsg='...'